 How To Sign A Secured PDF Using Signaturely

-Signaturely is a popular, free online signature app that helps users e-sign any kind of document–even a secured PDF.
-A paid version of the app offers even more advanced features, such as.
+Signaturely is a popular, free online signature app that helps users e-sign any document–even a secured PDF.
+A paid version of the app offers even more advanced features.
 Here’s a step-by-step guide on how to sign a PDF file with Signaturely:

 - Create a free account through the Signaturely link.
-Log in and then the app will give you three options to choose from: you can sign a document, send a document for others to sign, or send a document that you and others need to sign.
+Log in, and then the app will give you three options: you can sign a document, send a document for others to sign, or send a document that you and others need to sign.

 - After selecting your relevant option, you will be taken to a page to upload your PDF document or import one from Google Drive, One Drive, Dropbox, or Box.
-During this step, you can also input the names of the recipients, insert a message for them, and configure the permissions.
+During this step, you can also input the recipients’ names, insert a message for them, and configure the permissions.

-- By clicking on these fields, you or your signatories can insert a signature.
+- You or your signatories can insert a signature by clicking on these fields.

-- Depending on the option you chose, Signaturely may send the document to your other recipients.
+- Depending on your chosen option, Signaturely may send the document to your other recipients.
 If you have specified other recipients and signatories, the app will guide them through the process, from creating their own digital signature to e-signing the designated areas.